 To the other, screened by tall hedges, is a Georgian rectory.
 In the centre, occupying a small rise, is St John the Baptist church.
 The oldest parts of the church date from the 12th century.
 The square central tower, ornamented with battlements and pinnacles, is 15th century.

 Before entering the church take the time to examine the outside.
 Facing you as you come down the path to the church is the tri-light east window.
-The widows are ornamented with four carved figures.
+The windows are ornamented with four carved figures.
 Two of the figures appear to be regal, the other two bear intriguingly sad expressions.
 Walk towards the south porch and you come to the south transept, added in the 13th century.

 Set into the turf below the window are three lids of Norman coffins.
 It is easy to overlook these, as the foliage tends to obscure them, but the carving on the coffins is quite easily seen.
 Pass by the porch for a moment and walk around the west end of the church to its north side.
 There you will see a bricked up Tudor window, ornamented with carvings of two angels wearing fancy headdresses.

 This is not a simple coincidence; the five men were brothers, natives of Great Rissington.
 Three were killed in 1916, the final two in 1918.
 Their mother lived for many years in Great Rissington before finally moving to Great Barrington, where she died in 1935.